skip to content

 Advisor: Mary Augusta Brazelton

-Thesis topic: The World of The Sangleys: Chinese Emigration and Cross-Cultural Knowledge in Pre-1800 Maritime Southeast Asia
+Thesis topic: The World of The Sangleys: Chinese Migration and Cross-Cultural Knowledge in Early Modern Southeast Asia

 Email address: zc305@cam.ac.uk